 Take a breather at the Villa Rufolo

 Along the coast is the 13-century Villa Rufolo historic center.
 Being isolated and cut off from the congested downtown, it provides a great place to relax.
-Consider visiting the place to take a breather.
+Consider visiting the site to take a breather.

-Boat Ride around the Grotta dello Smeraldo
+Boat Ride around the Grotta Dello Smeraldo

-Grotta dello Smeraldo is basically a cave.
+Grotta dello Smeraldo is a cave.
 To and from the cave are some boat rides.
 In its entirety, this region is quite scenic and unique in appearance.
 While boat riding, stop by to behold the emerald green water, stalagmites, and the stalactites

 Monterosso al Mare

-Monterosso al Mare is situated in the province of La Spezia and one of the five villages which constitute Cinque Terre.
-This place is almost exclusively intended for matters tourism.
+Monterosso al Mare is in the province of La Spezia and one of the five villages which constitute Cinque Terre.
+This place is almost exclusively intended for matters of tourism.
 Two attractions particularly stand out, they are:

 Appreciate Italy’s Past at the Church of San Giovanni Battista